 The fat component of butter is really all you need to provide the chemical reactions that take place in your baked goods; the buttery flavor just adds a tasty bonus.
 You can substitute liquid cooking oils as a butter replacement in your cookies or use virgin coconut oil.

 If the recipe calls for salted butter, you may want to add 1/2 teaspoon of salt per cup of butter, and when using oils, you should substitute 7/8 cup for each cup of butter, according to the Colorado State University Extension.

-Skip fat-free or low-fat margarine or butter substitutes, because these products don't hold up the same as other fats, don't hold their bulk like fruit purees and will likely destroy your cookie's texture.
-Skip shortening unless it says on the label that it's made specifically for baking because regular shortening creates flat, dense cookies.
+Skip fat-free or low-fat margarine or butter substitutes, because these products don't hold up the same as other fats, don't hold their bulk like fruit purees and will likely destroy your cookies' texture.